The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: The vacuum field theory electrodynamics equations: Lagrangian analysis

 \begin{proposition} The alternative classical relativistic electrodynamic model (\ref{L2.9}) allows the least action formulation based on the action functional (\ref {L2.10}) with respect to the rest \ reference frame $\mathcal{K}_{\tau },$ where the Lagrangian function is given by expression (\ref{L2.11}).
-The resulting Lorentz type force expression equals \ (\ref{L2.13f}), being modified by the additional force component $F_{c}:=-\nabla <\xi A,u-u_{f}>$, \ important for explanation \cite{AB,Boy,Tr} of the well known Aharonov-Bohm effect. \end{proposition}
+The resulting Lorentz type force expression equals \ (\ref{L2.13f}), being modified by the additional force component $F_{c}:=-\nabla <\xi A,u-u_{f}>,$ \ important for explanation \cite{AhBo,Boye,Tram} of the well known Aharonov-Bohm effect. \end{proposition}

-\subsubsection{A moving charged point particle formulation dual to the classical alternative electrodynamic model}
+\subsection{A moving charged point particle formulation dual to the classical alternative electrodynamic model}

-It is easy to see that the action functional (\ref{L2.10}) is written utilizing the standard classical Lorentz transformations of reference frames.
-If we now consider the action functional (\ref{L2.2}) for a charged point particle moving with respect to the rest reference frame $\mathcal{K} _{\tau },$ and take into\textit{\ }account its interaction with an external magnetic field generated by the vector potential $A:$ $M^{4}\rightarrow \mathbb{E}^{3},$ it can be naturally generalized as
+It is easy to see that the action functional (\ref{L2.10}) is written utilizing the classical Galilean transformations of reference frames.
+If we now consider the action functional (\ref{L2.2}) for a charged point particle moving with respect the reference frame $\mathcal{K}_{\tau },$ and take into \textit{\ }account its interaction with an external magnetic field generated by the vector potential $A:$ $M^{4}\rightarrow \mathbb{E}^{3},$ it can be naturally generalized as

-where $d\tau =dt(1-|u|^{2})^{1/2}.$ The chosen form of functional \ (\ref {L2.14}) can be explained by means of the following physically motivated reasonings.
-Consider an action functional \ like (\ref{L2.14}) and calculate its value along any smooth arbitrarily chosen and dynamically admissible closed path $l\subset M^{4},$ which should be naturally put to be zero: